 From linear equations to Reed-Solomon Link to heading

 Reed-Solomon codes are polynomial evaluation codes over a finite field.
+They are MDS (maximum distance separable): any k out of n symbols recover the original data.
 The encoder chooses k data symbols (the coefficients) and outputs n evaluated symbols.
 Any k of those n are enough to reconstruct the polynomial, so you can tolerate n - k erasures.

 Key point: the decoder is just solving a linear system.